PacketSurf/ZSpotifyGUI/README.md

   - Run the installer and follow the installation instructions.
   - You will find ZSpotify in your start menu, and Desktop (if chosen).
   - If you did not have VLC installed already, you will need to restart your PC after installation.
 If you already had it, then a restart is not necessary.
-  - (Important) Due to a recent bug fix in one of our dependencies, it is important to update it to the newest version.
-This will cause major improvements to stability.
-This can be done by pasting this in CMD: ```pip install --upgrade git+https://github.com/kokarare1212/librespot-python```

 <br/>

 MAC: